+☐ Certificates and transcripts

+For certificates and transcripts that are not in English, please have them translated and certified by the school or notarised by a notary public.

+Evidence of English proficiency either via: A minimum of IELTS 7.0, TOEFL iBT 100 OR PTE Academic 65 for applicants who are from countries where English is not the first language or whose qualifications are obtained from institutions where English is not the medium of instruction

+Da for · ^ n ~~ lot +~"

+П Portfolio (where applica able)

+Statement of purpose

+Medical report (where applicable)

+2 | LASALLE POSTGRADUATE PROSPECTUS AY2022/23

+^{} With the exception of MA Art Therapy which is only available in full-time mode

+ACKNOWLEDGEMENT

-Division of Admissions Subject: Submission of programme application LASALLE College of the Arts 1 McNally Street, Singapore 187940 (Blk E, Level 1, Ask Me Counter) ACKNOWLEDGEMENT This prospectus is available online and can be downloaded from www.lasalle.edu.sq Disclaimer: All information in this prospectus is correct at the time of printing in December 2020.
+This prospectus is available online and can be downloaded from www.lasalle.edu.sg

+Disclaimer: All information in this prospectus is correct at the time of printing in December 2021.
 All Bachelor of Arts (Hons) programmes and Master of Arts programmes are validated by Goldsmiths, University of London.
-Although it is expected that all the programmes listed here will be offered in academic year 2021/2022, LASALLE reserves the right to cancel any class if it does not meet the minimum class size for pedagogical reasons.
+Although it is expected that all the programmes listed here will be offered in academic year 2022/2023, LASALLE reserves the right to cancel any class if it does not meet the minimum class size for pedagogical reasons.
 LASALLE is unable to accept liability for the cancellation of proposed programmes of study prior to their scheduled start.
-LASALLE accepts no responsibility for loss of or damage to any item (artworks, journals, DVD or written work, for instance) submitted in support of an application; please do not send originals or items of monetary value. © LASALLE College of the Arts 2020 The copyright in these pages belongs to LASALLE College of the Arts, and all rights are reserved.
+LASALLE accepts no responsibility for loss of or damage to any item (artworks, journals, DVD or written work, for instance) submitted in support of an application; please do not send originals or items of monetary value.

+© LASALLE College of the Arts 2021

+The copyright in these pages belongs to LASALLE College of the Arts, and all rights are reserved.
 Permission is given for copying one or more of these pages for the sole purpose of viewing them for private use, provided LASALLE College of the Arts is identified as the source of the information at all times.
 Permanent reproduction, including printing, copying or storage of any of these pages or any part thereof, or the redistribution thereof by any means, is not permitted.

 Partner Institution: